 Even paid-for VPNs can be unsafe to use, if you’re not aware of a few important concepts:

 VPN Logging Policies: If your VPN service keeps a record of your originating IP address, when you connect to its servers, and which websites you visit, it is a threat to your privacy.
-This information could be exposed, or governments could force the VPN to hand it over.
+This information could leak, or governments could force the VPN company to hand it over.
 For maximum security, you must check a VPN’s logging policy, and use a verified no-logs VPN service.

 VPN Leaks: The purpose of a VPN is to hide your IP address and keep your internet activity private and secure.
 A VPN that leaks your IP and DNS credentials is not doing its job, and you shouldn’t use it.
-Use our VPN leak test tool to see whether your service is leaking, or test your DNS servers directly.
+Use our VPN leak test tool to see if your service is leaking, and our kill switch tool to test if your real IP address isn’t exposed following a VPN disconnection.
+You can also test your DNS servers directly.

 VPN Laws: VPNs are legal in most countries.
 However, in some countries – including China, Turkey and Russia – using a VPN is either illegal or severely restricted.